-The Office of the University Dean for Health & Human Services has developed a number of policy papers that discuss issues affecting the health and human services fields and offer recommendations.
+The Office of Academic Affairs has developed a number of policy papers that discuss issues affecting the health and human services fields and offer recommendations.

 Administered by the Office of the Dean, the CUNY Youth Transition Demonstration Project was a seven-year, multi-million dollar research and demonstration project.
 The purpose of the project was to help Bronx youth with disabilities receiving SSA benefits achieve maximum independence and economic self-sufficiency.
 The project ended at CUNY on May 31, 2010.
 Journal articles authored by staff describe the project's Person-Centered Planning component <pdf> and youth's involvement in therapeutic recreation activities, and a Final Report <pdf> provides summary data and information about the project.

 A January 2010 document entitled "Report on Options for Organizing Professional Doctorates at CUNY <pdf>" prepared by Associate University Provost Julia Wrigley and University Dean William Ebenstein reviews the emergence of professional doctorates in American higher education and how these degrees have changed the academic landscape.
 The document also considers how the National Center for Education Statistics and the Carnegie Foundation, two major organizations that classify degrees and higher education institutions, categorize professional doctorates.
 In addition, the document reviews the literature on professional doctorates and their organization at other institutions.